canvas-medical/documentation/collections/_documentation/automations.md

 <br>
 <br>
 ## Updating an Automation:
-To update an automation, navigate to your admin menu and select "Automations" under the Practice heading.
-Locate the desired automation and click on the name to open the "Change Automation" form.
-From here, you can delete specific commands, or reorder them as desired.
+To modify an existing automation, begin by accessing a test patient created in Canvas.
+Open an empty note and add the desired automation.
+Next, navigate to Canvas Admin and **delete the existing automation**.
+Return to the test patient and refresh the page.
+Make any necessary changes to the commands and resave the automation under the same name.
 <br>
 <br>
 ## Deleting an Automation: